activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 ## Play with the boilerplate

-The "hot module reload" feature is activated on both frontend and code, so you can do changes to the code and it will be visible almost immediately.
+The "Hot module reload" feature is activated on both frontend and code, so you can do changes to the code and it will be visible almost immediately.

 For the frontend, check the excellent [React-Admin documentation](https://marmelab.com/react-admin/Readme.html) to find what you can do.
 Have a look at [SemApps website](https://semapps.org/docs/frontend) for specific components.